Official Name: Republic of South Korea

 Arbitration is probably the best route for handling trade disputes.
 In any contract, it’s a good idea to provide for arbitration by a neutral body such as the International Council for Commercial Arbitration (ICCA).
 When drafting the contract, it is important to seek local expert legal counsel.

 South Korea is a member of the International Center for the Settlement of Investment Disputes (ICSID).
 It has also acceded to the United Nations Convention on the Recognition and Enforcement of Foreign Arbitral Awards (New York Convention) and is a member of the World Bank's Multilateral Investment Guarantee Agency (MIGA).
 Keep in mind, however, that Korean courts may ultimately be called upon to enforce an arbitrated settlement.

 Coface Country Rating: A2 -- The political and economic situation is good.
 A basically stable and efficient business environment nonetheless leaves room for improvement.

-Coface Business Climate Rating: A2 -- see above.
+Coface Business Climate Rating: A1 -- see above.
 Corporate default probability is low on average.

-Ducroire Delcredere Commercial Risk Rating: A -- lowest risk
+Credendo Commercial Risk Rating: A -- Lowest risk

 South Korea has experienced decades of impressive economic growth since the early 1960s and has sophisticated electronics, telecommunications, automobile, and shipbuilding industries.
 Its long-term challenges include an aging population, inflexible labor market, and heavy reliance on exports - which comprise half of GDP.